tezedge/tezedge/delegates/mainnet/README.md

 2. #### **Download snapshot data**

-   _If you want to run node from empty storage, you can aviod this step._
+   _If you want to run node from empty storage, you can skip this step._

-   There are to ways how to download snapshot data:
+   There are two ways how to download the snapshot data:
    a) **http download**
    ```
    cd $HOME/data-mainnet